code-dot-org/code-dot-org/frontend/packages/labs/ailab/README.md

 - viewing per-column graphs and metadata
 - viewing custom [CrossTab](https://github.com/code-dot-org/ml-playground/pull/62) tables for comparing categorical columns
 - viewing scatter plot graphs for comparing continuous columns
-- using SVM or KNN classification or KNN regression to train a model
+- using KNN classification or KNN regression to train a model
 - choosing the subset of data to reserve for validation
 - measuring accuracy of the resulting trained model using reserved data
 - using the trained model by doing predictions